kptdev/kpt/site/reference/live/diff/README.md

 ### Synopsis
 <!--mdtogo:Long-->
 ```
-kpt live diff [DIR|-]
+kpt live diff [PKG_PATH|-]
 ```

 #### Args
 ```
-DIR|-:
+PKG_PATH|-:
+  Path to the local package which should be diffed against the cluster.
+It must
-  Path to a directory containing KRM resources and a Kptfile with inventory
+  contain a Kptfile with inventory information.
+Defaults to the current working
-  information.
-The path can be relative or absolute.
-Providing '-' instead
+  directory.
-  of the path to a directory cause kpt to read from stdin.
+  Using '-' as the package path will cause kpt to read resources from stdin.
 ```

 #### Environment Variables